satvikxbansal/Spotter--Mediapipe-/README.md

 WorkoutPreviewState
   -> how a generated plan is edited before launch

+PlannedWorkoutCoordinator
+  -> how planned sets, rest, and completion move forward

+WorkoutHistoryStore
+  -> how local summaries and derived evidence are saved
 ```

 The camera stack should stay shared between free analysis and planned workouts.